-Other required readings are denoted by an (\).
+Other required readings are denoted by an ().
 Students will be responsible for obtaining the readings; all are available electronically through open access and/or the UT library system.

 Overview.
-The objective of this course is to examine and develop skills in evidence-based social-emotional assessment of youth.
-The emphasis of the course will be on conducting and interpreting an evidence-based assessment of children's social, emotional, and behavioral functioning, including the diagnosis of mental health disorders in youth.
+The objective of this course is to develop knowledge and skills in evidence-based social-emotional assessment of youth.
+The emphasis of the course will be on conducting and interpreting evidence-based assessments of children's social, emotional, and behavioral functioning, including the diagnosis of mental health disorders in youth.
 Students will gain a working knowledge of the administration, scoring, and interpretation of several of the most commonly used evidence-based measures (e.g., KSADS, ASEBA) and will increase their awareness of considerations related to working with diverse populations of youth.